snwfog/ppedit/README.md

  - To generate the ppedit-tests.js file, use the following commands :
     - `cd (ppedit project root)/ppedit/                `
-	- `coffeescript-concat -R coffee/tests | coffee -s  --compile > js/ppedit-tests.js`
+	- `coffee node_modules/coffeescript-concat/coffeescript-concat.coffee -R coffee/tests | coffee -s --compile > js/ppedit-tests.js`

  - Open the tests.html file on a browser to run and see the results of the tests.
 Clear your browser cache and refresh your page to run the tests again.